 The Bomb Group emblem was later designed in England after another contest was held on base.
 Fourteen ideas had been submitted and Corporal Ernest Ender's design was chosen.The designs ended up being painted on walls at the base.
 I don't believe the Flying Deck was made into a patch until post war.
 The only patches for the squadrons were found after the war 1950's and according to my expert Ralph Lynn, (Co-Pilot, Hayes Crew) who saw one once, were kind of flimsy and it turned out they came from Hollywood and were made for some war movie.

 This was the "formation ship" for the 466th Bomb Group known as the "Ready and Willing".
-Most crews referred to it as the "Striped Ass Ape".
+Some crews referred to it as the "Striped Ass Ape".
 It was a war weary B-24D that was stripped down of all armor and weapons, and then painted to be easily recognized in the air.
 Each of the 2nd Division Bomb Groups had its own assembly ship.
 When the 466th bomb group left on a mission they would fly north to Cromer, along the coastline to an area over the North Sea that was designated "Splasher Five".
 The Group would fly counter-clockwise in a large circle to get into their bombing formation.
 The Formation Ship was at the front of the line and all the other B-24's formed up behind.
 The process took about 90-minutes.
 At the same time a number of other bomb groups were forming on their own assembly ships in close proximity.
 There were a number of mid-air crashes during this process.
 Once the airplanes were all in their formation, The Assembly ships would peel off and return to their bases and the formation would continue on to their target.

 Ready & Willing was used for a number of special assignments.
 It was used to haul the instruments and Glenn Miller's band to Attlebridge for their "100th Mission Party".
 See photo and the story of that trip below.